ievans3024/bosrewards/README.txt

 of the user who is purchasing the reward when they purchase it. if necessary, you may escape this behavior like so: \$\{user\}
-\$\{user\} will then be interpreted as literally ${user} instead of the username. you would only need this if a plugin command uses ${user} for something else.
+\$\{user\} will then be interpreted as literally ${user} instead of the username. you would only need this if another plugin's command uses ${user} for something else.